aredn/documentation/arednGettingStarted/basic_setup.rst

 ----------

 Many of these settings will be described in detail in subsequent sections of this documentation.
-In order to get your new AREDN |trade| node on the air, you need to enter the following items.
+In order to get your new AREDN |trade| node on the air for the first time, you need to enter the following items.

 **Node Name**
   Begin the node name with your callsign, followed by unique identifying information of your choice.
 Node names may contain up to 63 letters, numbers, and dashes, but cannot begin or end with a dash.
 Underscores, spaces, or any other characters are not allowed.
 Node names are not case sensitive, but the case will be preserved on the node status display.